lias-laboratory/yellowhammer-benchmark/README.md

 ## Some programs

-The Yellowhammer benchmark is described in a paper submitted to Control Engineering Practice:
+The Yellowhammer benchmark is described in an internal report:
-> A. Alassani, R. Ouvrard, T. Poinot, O. Martin, A. Besnard, O. Gimenez, W. Thuiller, J. Garnier, F. Jiguet & B. Fontaine, 2026.
-Bridging System Identification, Ecological Modelling and Biostatistics
-communities: Collaborating to improve population dynamics models through benchmark dataset validation.
+> Alassani A., Ouvrard R., Poinot T., Martin O., 2026.
+Yellowhammer benchmark presentation.

 An application for estimating GLM, GAM and Random Forest models is provided for Baseline and preliminary result.
 The R routines used to estimate these models can be downloaded HERE.